 Starting with an oven-proof skillet, such as a cast-iron or oven-proof stainless steel skillet makes this dish one-pan easy.
 If you don’t have an oven-proof skillet, you can transfer the pork to another oven-safe dish for the oven portion.

-Switch up the Ham and Swiss filling with Turkey and Havarti or Prosciutto and Mozzarella di bufala.
+Switch up the Ham and Swiss filling with Turkey and Havarti or Prosciutto and Buffalo Mozzarella.
 Tuck a bit of spinach, or basil or sun dried tomatoes in there.
 Or maybe some shredded apple.
-Lots of ways to make it your own!
+There are lots of ways to make it your own!

 Pork Cordon Bleu with Lemon Pan Sauce